 — When this message of the authentication sequence appears in a Reassociation Response frame, the

-Optional Parameter(s) field in the FTE may include the GTK, IGTK, BIGTK, and WIGTK subelements.
-If a GTK, an IGTK, a BIGTK, or WIGTK are included, the Key field of the subelement shall be wrapped using PTK-KEK or KEK2 and the appropriate key wrap algorithm, as specified in Table 12-11 (Integrity and key wrap algorithms(#3244)) and 12.7.2 (EAPOL-Key frames).
+Optional Parameter(s) field in the FTE may include the GTK, IGTK, BIGTK, WIGTK, and, if dot11DeviceIDActivated is true, Device ID subelements.
+If a GTK, an IGTK, a BIGTK, WIGTK or a Device ID is included, the Key field of the subelement shall be wrapped using PTK-KEK or KEK2 and the appropriate key wrap algorithm, as specified in Table 12-11 (Integrity and key wrap algorithms(#3244)) and 12.7.2 (EAPOL-Key frames).
 The padding consists of appending a single octet 0xdd followed by zero or more 0x00 octets.
 When processing a received message, the receiver shall ignore this trailing padding.
 Addition of padding does not change the value of the Key Length field.
-Note that the length of the encrypted Key field can be determined from the length of the GTK, IGTK, BIGTK, or WIGTK subelement.
+Note that the length of the encrypted Key field can be determined from the length of the GTK, IGTK, BIGTK, WIGTK, or Device ID subelement.

 9.4.2.46 FTE